Expression of Interest (EoI) for PhD study at CAS

-- Submit an EoI as early as possible, but definitely by the EoI deadline given here; wait for an acknowledgement from CAS.
+- Submit an EoI as early as possible, but definitely by the EoI deadline given here

-- About a week after the EoI deadline, you will be notified whether or not you have been shortlisted.
+- About two weeks after the EoI deadline, you will be notified whether or not you have been shortlisted.

 - If you have been shortlisted, discuss possible projects with possible supervisors.
 Allow two weeks for these discussions.